CPP API Manual

 Asynchronous image acquisition

-The following code snippet is a minimalistic example of asynchrounous image acquisition.
+The following code snippet is a minimalistic example of asynchronous image acquisition.
+It uses the convenience functions

 Simple image streaming code snippet